cse330-spring-2021/creativeproject-module7-473645-473513/README.md

 Mia Collymore Abbas - 473645 - miacollymoreabbas \
 Joseph Merkadeau - 473513 - jmerkadeau

+# Project Description
+Our idea is to create a website that auto-generates playlists based on what audio features the user wants.
+For our creative portion we want to expand on our website's capabilities by allowing the user to connect their Spotify account to our website.
 # Rubric
 ### Rubric turned in on time (5 points)
 - Remember to get it checked out by a TA!